chomupashchuk/ariston-aqua-remotethermo-home-assistant/README.md

-# Aqua Ariston NET remotethermo API
+# Aqua Ariston NET remotethermo integration
 Thin integration is Aqua Ariston NET.
 You are free to modify and distribute it.
 It is distributed 'as is' with no liability for possible damage.